Kenny2github/skule-bylaws/manuals/president-manual.md

    1. May, depending on the will and budget of the [External Relations Director](external-relations-manual.md), attend the ESSCO Conference on Advocacy & Leadership in Engineering (CALE) with them
    1. Recruits Awards Committee year representatives and opens EngSoc Awards nominations in accordance with the [Policy on Awarding Society Awards](../policies/awards-policy.md)
    1. Ensures that Awards Committee meetings are held and the awards are decided by early March at the latest
+   1. Arranges for the physical awards to be made and delivered before the Alumni Relations Office's Student Leadership Reception
    1. Submits a motion to the Board of Directors to strike the Search & Review Committee as defined in [Bylaw 6](../bylaw-6.md)
+   1. Attends a pre-meeting with other student representatives of the SEF Committee
+   1. Attends the Winter SEF Committee meeting
+   1. Attends the All Candidates Forum to ask questions of Presidential candidates
-1. In late February or early March of their term, the President attends their Iron Ring ceremony and shows face at the subsequent Skule™ and discipline traditions.
+1. In late February or early March of their term, the President:
+   1. Attends their Iron Ring ceremony and shows face at the subsequent Skule™ and discipline traditions
+   1. May attend an EAC meeting if requested
 1. In March of their term, the President:
    1. Begins transitioning in the incoming President
    1. Attends [Gradball](gradball-manual.md) (for free) along with the other & incoming Officers
    1. Attends the student leadership awards ceremony hosted by the Alumni Relations Office (including University of Toronto Student Leadership Awards and EngSoc Awards recipients)
    1. Chairs one or more meetings of at least the Review component of the Search & Review Committee
-   1. Chairs hiring committees for the Presidential Project Directors listed in section 1.2.2.
+   1. Chairs hiring committees for the Presidential Project Directors listed in section 1.2.2 (except those hired in January)
 1. In April of their term, the President:
    1. Reaches out to past Presidents to arrange dinner with the new President
    1. Swears in the new President at the April Board of Directors Meeting